 The Results Of Using The Agentic And Generative AI Tandem In Commerce Media

 Personalization is Back: Since production costs were previously very high, advertisers largely skipped personalization at the SKU level.
 However, now that production costs are so low, this level of addressability poses no significant financial burden.
-On the other end, however, there’s a performance lift anywhere between 30 and 50%.

-Are We Headed Toward a Future of Fully Self-driving Campaigns and Agent Buyers?
+Are We Headed Toward A Future Of Fully Self-driving Campaigns And Agent Buyers?

-“Mark Zuckerberg said, ‘By 2026, you’ll be able to push a button and then it’ll just create the ad for you and launch it.
-That’s a bit of a scary proposition, frankly, if you ask me.” — Diaz Nesamoney.
+Mark Zuckerberg said, ‘By 2026, you’ll be able to push a button and then it’ll just create the ad for you and launch it.
+That’s a bit of a scary proposition, frankly, if you ask me.

-The Gift of Shopping Agents: However, agentic commerce is a promising concept for the time being.
-While it won’t entail shopper agents magically making all your purchases for you anytime soon, they will automate a significant portion of the buying process and offer something very valuable that’s currently missing from online shopping: discovery.
+Agentic commerce is a promising concept for the time being.
+While it won’t entail shopper agents magically making all your purchases for you anytime soon, they will automate a significant portion of the buying process.

-Shopper agents will give consumers a sense of discovery through conversation, much like talking to a sales clerk in a store who has memorized their inventory levels.
+Shopper agents will also give consumers a sense of discovery through conversation, much like talking to a sales clerk in a store who has memorized their inventory levels.
 That will be a highly positive development for both consumers and brands.